AbdulShabazz/OpenAI-gpt-2/README.md

 ### 1. `gpt.py`
    - **Purpose**:
-     This file houses the core GPT-2 model logic.
+     This file houses the basic GPT-2 model logic.
 It handles tasks like loading pre-trained models, training new models, fine-tuning on datasets, saving/loading models from disk, and managing model parameters.
    - **Key Functions**:
      - `load_model()`: Loads the GPT-2 model.
      - `train_model()`: Trains or fine-tunes the GPT-2 model on a given dataset.